ethanmoffat/EndlessClient/README.md

 3. Install the [XNA 4.0 Refresh](https://xnags.codeplex.com/releases/view/117230) visual studio extension and its dependencies.
 These are all included in the linked .zip file (four prereqs + the extension itself)
 4. Optionally: Install [JetBrains ReSharper](https://www.jetbrains.com/resharper/) (student licenses are **free**!)
 5. Install your favorite git client and fork the latest changes (I highly recommend [Atlassian SourceTree](http://www.sourcetreeapp.com/))
-6. Build the solution in VS 2013 and launch.
-You should be up and running!
+6. Build the solution in VS 2013.
+Copy the required files to the bin\x86\debug\ or bin\x86\release\ folder (see below)

 Note that the game client requires some additional files to be copied to the *bin* directory before the game will successfully launch:

 1. Download the Endless Online client from [www.endless-online.com](http://files.endless-online.com/EOzipped028.zip)
-2. Copy the files from the GFX folder in the linked zip archive above to a folder named GFX in the output bin directory.
-These files are required to run the game.
+2. Copy the data, gfx, mfx, and sfx folders from the linked ZIP archive to the output bin directory before running the game.
+Otherwise it will fail to launch.
-3. Copy the files from the data folder in the linked zip archive above to a folder named data in the output bin directory.
-These files are required to run the game (as of 4/2/15).
-4. Create an additional folder in the bin directory called Config.
+3. Create an additional folder in the bin directory called Config.
 Copy the [sample configuration from below](#SampleConfigFile) into a file named settings.ini within this directory.
+Note that the original client had a setup.ini; this has been renamed to settings.ini.
+4. Any other files will be downloaded or created as needed (pub, maps, and friend.ini/ignore.ini)

 <a name="SoFar" />What is there so far?
 ---------------------

-The primary thing that's been completely is the basic framework for running and displaying the game.
-I have a solid custom-built UI controls library, and liberal use of the XNA Game Component model.
-Socket connections for sending/receiving data to/from the server are all set up and surprisingly stable (except for when the server closes a connection, but we're ignoring that for now).
-The framework that is there also allows for easy addition of different Packet handlers, which means more features for the game client can be added without much effort.

-**The game is mostly there.** This is the most important thing you need to know.
-Most of the required components to get a working game are there and working.
-The important thing is that it is a work in progress and constantly being improved.

-Here's a list of some things that can be done:
+The client is largely complete.
+There is a pretty full feature set that allows for many of the original game's operations to be done in the same way.
+However, there is still a lot left out that has not been integrated into this client as of yet.

+Some of the more important features that have been implemented are:
+ - Complete implementation of pre-game menus and operations.
+This includes account creation, logging in, creating/deleting characters, and changing password
+ - Character rendering and movement (via arrow keys)
- - Character rendering/walking
+ - Character attacking (rendering for this is work in progress)
- - NPC rendering/walking
+ - NPC rendering, movement, talking, and attacking
- - Map rendering/scrolling during walk
- - Doors/warping to different maps
+ - Map rendering, including animated wall and floor tiles
+ - Rendering of minimap
+ - Warps between maps, and doors that open/shut
- - Talking - global, local, player commands (#usage #find #loc)
+ - Chat - global, local, player commands (such as #loc #usage)
- - Attacking NPCs - complete, except Character clothes and weapons don't render properly
- - Animated map tiles
- - Item inventory and paperdoll display, equipping/unequipping items, some item usage (limited at this time)
+ - Item inventory management, item equipping (armor), item use (potions), and interaction with map (dropping)
- - Stats display and leveling up stats (str/int/wis/agi/con/cha)
+ - Stats display and leveling up or 'training'
  - Stat bars for main player in HUD (hp/tp/sp/tnl)
- - Map chest interaction
+ - Chests and private lockers on maps
- - Interaction with other players via right-clicking them (limited)
+ - Right-click menus for other players (limited)
  - Friend/Ignore lists
  - "Who is online?" list
- - NPC shops - buying, selling, and crafting items
+ - NPC interaction on maps - limited to shops and bank bob
- - Map signs
- - Bank vault (aka Private Locker)
- - All pre-game menus, logging in, creating/deleting characters, creating account, etc.
- - Data file (EDF) loading
- - Character Emotes
- - All settings from original client loaded
+ - Sound effects and background music (still work in progress, but partially there)

 <a name="ToDo" />What's Left to do?
 ------------------

-There is a HUGE list of things left to do.
-The client is in its infant stages and is a constantly evolving work in progress.
-What this means is that as features are implemented, I make an attempt to implement them as completely and accurately as possible before moving on to the next thing.
-The pre-game menus and UI are completely finished, besides a few small bugs that I'm sure to find.
-The framework for adding new components is there as well.

-Here's a working but incomplete list of things I want to get to (strikethrough means completed):
- - Finish attacking - requires ~~damage counter~~, ~~health bars~~, and fixing animations to show up properly
+Since most of the major components are there that make the game playable, I'm working primarily on resolving bugs, refactoring code, and enhancing usability.

+As far as bugs are concerned, character rendering during attack is not being done properly.
+This is the most obvious bug that needs to be fixed, but requires a LOT of manual tinkering and is really quite tedious to get 100% right.

+Concerning refactoring code, I would like to remove all dependencies on singleton instances of World and EOGame if possible and use a more object-driven approach for the packet handler framework.
+This would require huge sweeping changes so I may just leave things the way they are since there is no real benefit past the code being cleaner.

+Here's the actual to-do list:
+ - Character rendering during attack
+ - Effects and spells (including skillmasters)
+ - Item use actions
+ - Party/group
- - ~~Map signs~~
+ - Trading
- - Map boards
+ - Guilds
- - ~~Map chests~~
+ - Quests
- - Map chairs
+ - Innkeepers
- - ~~Map bank vaults~~
+ - Marriage/Law
- - ~~Right-click players on map~~
- - Cast spells and spell animations
- - Finishing HUD panels -  ~~'view minimap' toggle~~, active spells, ~~online players~~, parties, ~~settings~~, help
- - ~~HUD meters - HP/SP/TP/TNL~~
+ - Sitting - floor and chairs
- - HUD Quests/Exp info
+ - Boards
- - ~~HUD Friend/Ignore lists~~
+ - Jukeboxes
- - ~~Player emotes~~
+ - "Jump" tiles
- - NPC interaction on maps (~~shops~~, inns, quests)
- - Context menu options: trade, join (party), invite (party)

 Here's a working list of things I want to add that would be additional features on top of the original client specs:
  - Use built-in patching system prior to log-in to transfer files: help, gfx, pubs, maps, data, sounds, etc.
  - More than 3 characters per account
- - Unbounded display size
+ - Trading items between characters on the same account (with restrictions)
- - Scale HUD with display size without blowing up graphics, so expand viewing range
+ - Unbounded display size, including scaling HUD with display size
- - Trade items between characters before logging in or during game play, or shared bank vaults
- - Timed map weather systems (planned for in original but never done)
+ - Timed map weather systems
  - Passive skills (planned for in original but never done)
  - In-game macros (planned for in original but never done)